addyosmani/backbone-fundamentals/README.md

 });
 ```

-The `require()` at the end of our main.js file is simply there so we can load and instantiation the primary view for our application (`views/app.js`).
-You'll commonly see both this and the configuration object included the most top-level script file for a project.
+The `require()` at the end of our main.js file is simply there so we can load and instantiate the primary view for our application (`views/app.js`).
+You'll commonly see both this and the configuration object included the top-level script file of a project.

 In addition to offering name-mapping, the configuration object can be used to define additional properties such as `waitSeconds` - the number of seconds to wait before script loading times out and `locale`, should you wish to load up i18n bundles for custom languages.
 The `baseUrl` is simply the path to use for module lookups.